swig/cccl/README.markdown

 * Simpler setup configuration by avoiding using link.exe directly, which previously may have incorrectly invoked the GNU linker.

+### Version 1.1 (Work in progress, not released yet).

+* Convert -dll to /LD to achieve compatibility with libtool.

 ### Future

 The move to Github at https://github.com/swig/cccl is hoped to inject some life